qrqiuren/site-myhdl-dev/guide/guide_tests.md

   For installation tips [this guide](http://mattaw.blogspot.com/2014/05/making-modelsim-altera-starter-edition.html) is useful.

-Other simulators are supported as well and it is not too difficult to add a new simulator or analyzer.
+Other simulators are supported and it is not difficult to add a new simulator or analyzer.

-Running Core Tests
+Running core tests
 ------------------

 ```